RichardLoProjects/DF_2024_wk17_Pyspark/README.md

 - Pickle the models.
 - Load the pickles in Jupyter notebooks to showcase the models using the test data.

-In summary: procure some data, process in pipelines, fit some models, pickle them, and evaluate the models.
+In summary: procure data, construct pipelines, fit models, pickle models, and evaluate models.

 ### Project Outcomes